 Collurabbie, Western Australia

-The project also has the potential for gold mineralisation with a number of intercepts from the Navos project showing positive signs, including 2m @ 5.2 g/t Au.
+The tenements cover 168 km2 and also have the potential for gold mineralisation, with a number of intercepts from the Naxos project showing positive signs, including 2m @ 2.4 g/t Au.

 As a stand-alone project, the Collurabbie Project offers significant opportunities for new discoveries and growth.
-The project also has the potential to add value to the Fisher East Project.
-If both projects are brought into production, there is potential for ore from Collurabbie to be trucked to a processing plant Fisher East.
+The project also has the potential to add value to the Fisher East Project, being only 70 km to the east.
+If both projects are brought into production, there is potential for ore from Collurabbie and Fisher East to be treated at the same plant.